 And the last key decision is not to make decisions, for your children that is.
 Once the board is open, the cards are dealt, and the pieces are in place, it’s time for parents to let their young gameplayers have a go, on their own.
 Win, lose, try, fail, experiment, learn, and ultimately choose their own paths.
 “When a child wins,” Dix says, “having made their own decisions, knowing that their parents are also trying to win, the feeling is fantastic.”

-Looking for a new game to try with your family this Christmas?
+Looking for a new game to try with your family?
 Here’s a selection of favourites, chosen by our colleagues.

 “Rummikub is our family’s favourite, we are extra sensitive to numbers and colours while playing it.
 My brother and I always argue about whether we can combine certain tiles together, and that’s one of the fun parts of this game.”
 Andrea, Writer & Product Developer

 “We love playing Rummikub with family and friends.
 Similar to the card game rummy.
 If you get more sets you can get have multiple players involved.
 Really good for kids from 6 years and up.”
 Roopal, Writer/Editor

 “Dobble is a great game to play with friends!
 Fun and fast, this game requires quick thinking and memory skills, great for kids and adults alike!”
 Natasha, Sales & Marketing Assistant

 “We love Spot It (the American version of Dobble).
 It’s a fast-paced card game we all play together.
 Candyland & Monopoly Jr are fun, quick games too.”
 Tiffany, Writer/Editor